al6x/nim/mono/readme.md

 let out: seq[OutEvent] = component.process(events: seq[InEvent])
 ```

-Other packages are adapter to connect this function to different environments like browser or server and
-provide transport like HTTP for messages.

 Checkout [core](core), especially the `mono/core/component_test` to see how it works.

+Other packages are adapters to connect that function to different environments like Browser or Server.
+And provide transport for messages, like HTTP.
+You could replace it with your own adapter and transport,
+like WebSocket.

 # Todo